Cerebras/modelzoo/modelzoo/transformers/tf/gpt3/README.md

 ## Configs included for this model

 For convenience, we provide different configurations of common model setups designed to give examples of models of different sizes intended for execution in either [weight streaming mode](https://docs.cerebras.net/en/latest/cerebras-basics/cerebras-execution-modes.html).

+Following are the convergent configs:

+- [params_gpt3_xl_ws.yaml](./configs/params_gpt3_xl.yaml): A 1.3B parameter GPT-3 model designed to converge to the state-of-the-art.
+It uses hyperparameters as suggested in  [Chinchilla](https://arxiv.org/abs/2112.11446) and [Gopher](https://arxiv.org/abs/2112.11446).
+And, it uses 20 tokens per parameter as per the recommendation in Chinchilla.

+- [params_gpt3_2p7b_ws.yaml](./configs/params_gpt3_2p7b.yaml): A 6.7B parameter GPT-3 model designed to converge to the state-of-the-art.
+It uses hyperparameters as suggested in  Chinchilla and Gopher.
+And, it uses 20 tokens per parameter as per the recommendation in Chinchilla.
+- [params_gpt3_6p7b_ws.yaml](./configs/params_gpt3_6p7b.yaml): A 6.7B parameter GPT-3 model designed to converge to the state-of-the-art.
+It uses hyperparameters as suggested in  Chinchilla and Gopher.
+And, it uses 20 tokens per parameter as per the recommendation in Chinchilla.
+- [params_gpt3_13b_ws.yaml](./configs/params_gpt3_13b.yaml): A 13B parameter GPT-3 model designed to converge to the state-of-the-art.
+IIt uses hyperparameters as suggested in  Chinchilla and Gopher.
+And, it uses 20 tokens per parameter as per the recommendation in Chinchilla.
+- [params_gpt3_20B_ws.yaml](./configs/params_gpt3_20B.yaml): A 20B parameter GPT-3 model designed to converge to the state-of-the-art.
+It uses hyperparameters as suggested in  Chinchilla and Gopher.
+And, it uses 20 tokens per parameter as per the recommendation in Chinchilla.

-- [params_gpt3_xl_ws.yaml](./configs/params_gpt3_xl_ws.yaml): A 1.3B parameter GPT-2 model designed to match the configuration of the GPT-3 XL.
+- [params_gpt3_xl.yaml](./configs/params_gpt3_xl.yaml): A 1.3B parameter GPT-2 model designed to match the configuration of the GPT-3 XL.
+- [params_gpt3_xl_grad_accum.yaml](./configs/params_gpt3_xl_grad_accum.yaml): A 1.3B parameter GPT-2 model designed to match the configuration of the GPT-3 XL, with gradient accumulation enabled on CS2 to support larger batch sizes.
-- [params_gpt3_6p7b_ws.yaml](./configs/params_gpt3_6p7b_ws.yaml): A 6.7B parameter GPT-2 model designed to match the configuration of the GPT-3 6.7B model.
+- [params_gpt3_6p7b.yaml](./configs/params_gpt3_6p7b.yaml): A 6.7B parameter GPT-2 model designed to match the configuration of the GPT-3 6.7B model.
-- [params_gpt3_13b_ws.yaml](./configs/params_gpt3_13b_ws_early_access.yaml): A 13B parameter GPT-2 model designed to match the configuration of the GPT-3 13B model.
+- [params_gpt3_13b.yaml](./configs/params_gpt3_13b.yaml): A 13B parameter GPT-2 model designed to match the configuration of the GPT-3 13B model.
 Available as an early limited access.
-- [params_gpt3_20B_ws.yaml](./configs/params_gpt3_20B_ws_early_access.yaml): A 20B parameter GPT-2 model designed to match the configuration of the GPT-NeoX.
+- [params_gpt3_20b.yaml](./configs/params_gpt3_20b.yaml): A 20B parameter GPT-2 model designed to match the configuration of the GPT-NeoX.
 Available as an early limited access.

 All configs are meant for running in Weight Streaming mode with Appliance mode and Kubernetes.